Electric Water Heater

 *Not valid with any other offers.

-Here at Campbell Appliance Heating and Air, Inc., we provide electric water heater installation and repair in Temple, Georgetown, Round Rock, Killeen, Waco, and Austin, Texas.
+Here at Campbell Appliance Heating and Air, Inc., we provide electric water heater installation and repair in Temple, Georgetown, Round Rock, Killeen, and Waco, Texas.
 With this kind of unit, electricity is used to heat the water inside the tank.
 There are an upper and lower thermostat to determine the temperature of the water, and it automatically kicks on when needed to heat the water to the desired temperature set by the homeowner, usually with a small dial outside the unit.
 As you use the water, the tank then fills with more cold water to then be heated.
 This time is called the recovery time.
 If you are interested in having a new electric water heater installed in your home, contact us today.

 Benefits of a Electric Water Heater